 Government advice on avoiding infection.

-As of midnight on 23 March you must stay at home.
+The advice is that as far as possible you must stay at home.
 You may travel to work if that work is on the list of roles that is considered essential.
 You may go out occasionally to buy food or medical needs, though it is recommended that you should have it delivered.
 You may take one period of exercise either alone or with a member of your household each day.
-Otherwise, you must remain at home for at least the next three weeks.
+Otherwise, you must remain at home.
 The police have powers to stop you if you are about for any other purpose.